 The value of a good makeup bag is often overlooked.
 I must admit that I only see it as a storage.
 Therefore, I was content using the canvass, top zip pouch I got as a freebie (I’m a cheapskate, don’t judge me) just because it’s roomy enough to fit everything in.

-A broken foundation bottle later, I quickly realized that a good travel makeup bag should offer more than just storage, but it also should do the following:
+A broken foundation bottle later, I quickly realized that a good travel makeup bag offers more than just storage.

-- Protect your makeup, brushes or toiletries from outside elements such as heat, water and pressure (from other luggage/objects in your bag) keeping them in tip-top condition longer.
+- To protect your makeup, brushes or toiletries from outside elements – Such as heat, water and pressure (from other luggage/objects in your bag) keeping them in tip-top condition longer.

-- Organize your stuff.
-No need to mix in your makeup with brushes or toiletries (is it just me?).
+- To organize your stuff – No need to mix in your makeup with brushes or toiletries (is it just me?).
 So, you can easily identify where you put something without having to dig in and turn the whole bag inside out (hello tweezers, I see you now!).

-- Transfer all your stuff from one bag to another with ease.
-From your luggage to your gym bag or to your regular bag, you’re sure that you won’t leave something important behind (for me that’s my lip balm).
+- To transfer all your stuff from one bag to another with ease – From your luggage to your gym bag or to your regular bag, you’re sure that you won’t leave something important behind (for me that’s my lip balm).

-- Save you money.
-No more wasted makeup, dented brushes or squeezed out primer, just you, your on-point makeup and a great time!
+- To save you money – No more wasted makeup, dented brushes or squeezed out primer, just you, your on-point makeup and a great time!
 (Sadly, I learned this the hard way!)

 What’s a Good Travel Makeup Bag?